GovTech-CSG/Autowasp/README.md

 	![uploadChecklist](./images/uploadChecklist.gif)

 ### Excluding Checklist item(s): ###
-* Find any of the testing item not applicable to your application testing, you can exclude these items by selecting the checkbox on the right.
+* If you find test cases that do not apply to your test, you can exclude these items by selecting the checkbox on the right.

 ## **2. Adding to scope and scanning** ##
 1. Add the target URL to scope and perform scan.